Foundation Guide

 5

-Have Claude Build Your System
+Have Claude Build the Structure

-Copy and paste this into Claude:
+Copy and paste into Claude:

 1. These folders: